Tesla ordered to pay more than $3 million to former worker in racism suit

 The trial is separate from another case brought by the California Department of Fair Employment and Housing, which said the agency had received "hundreds" of complaints from workers alleging racism and harassment at the Fremont factory.

-Tesla has denied the charges that the situation was as bad as alleged in the two suits, but it has admitted there were problems which needed to be addressed at the plant.
+Tesla has denied the charges that the situation was as bad as alleged in the two suits, but it has admitted there were problems that needed to be addressed at the plant.

 In a blog post the company posted after the original 2021 verdict for $137 million, Valerie Capers Workman, then Tesla's Vice President, People, wrote, "We do recognize that in 2015 and 2016 we were not perfect.
 We're still not perfect.
 But we have come a long way from 5 years ago.
 We continue to grow and improve in how we address employee concerns."